microsoft/vscode-python-templates/data-science-template/README.md

 - [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy)
 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)

+- Open the template folder in VS Code (**File** > **Open Folder...**)
 - Create a Python virtual environment using the **Python: Create Environment** command found in the Command Palette (**View > Command Palette**).
-Ensure you install dependencies found in the `requirements.txt` file.
+Ensure you install dependencies found in the `requirements.txt` file
-- Ensure your newly created environment is selected using the **Python: Select Interpreter** command found in the Command Palette.
+- Ensure your newly created environment is selected using the **Python: Select Interpreter** command found in the Command Palette
-- Run `calculations.py` using the Play Button in the top right corner or by selecting **Python > Python File in Terminal** from the context menu or Command Palette.
+- Run `calculations.py` using the Play Button in the top right corner or by selecting **Python > Python File in Terminal** from the context menu or Command Palette
-- Run `revenue_visual.py` using the Play Button in the top right corner or by selecting **Python > Python File in Terminal** from the context menu or Command Palette to generate the bar graph visual.
+- Run `revenue_visual.py` using the Play Button in the top right corner or by selecting **Python > Python File in Terminal** from the context menu or Command Palette to generate the bar graph visual
 - To test the Python code, install `dev-requirements.txt` into your virtual environment.
-- Navigate to the Test Panel to configure your Python test or by triggering the **Python: Configure Tests** command from the Command Palette.
+- Navigate to the Test Panel to configure your Python test or by triggering the **Python: Configure Tests** command from the Command Palette
+- Run tests in the Test Panel or by clicking the Play Button next to the individual tests in the `test_calculations.py` file